Boxfusion/shesha-docs/docs/resources/00-brand-guidelines.md

 ### Shesha Icon

 The Shesha Logo Icon is a flexible mark that can act as a call to action or a shorter version of the full Shesha Logo.
 If you don't have room to use the full logo at minimum size with the required clear space, you should use the Shesha Icon without the wordmark instead.

+### Some Dont's When Using Our Logo

+Do not crop the logo
+Do not change the transparency of the logo
+Do not shuffle around the colors of the logo
+Do not use different colors
+Do not change the size or position of the logo and wordmark Do not distort the logo
+Do not use drop shadowsor any other effects
+Do not re-create using any other typeface
+Do not outline logotype
+Do not rotate any part of the logo

 ## Shesha Brand Colours